Amanda-Ruzza/music-local-pdf-chat/README.md

-# Music Pdf Chat

-A PDF Chatbot Application for reading Music Equipment Instruction Manuals :robot:
+# Music Pdf Chat: A Retrieval-Augmented Generation (RAG) Chatbot for Music Equipment Manuals

+A Python application that allows users to ask questions about music equipment instruction manuals in PDF format. :robot:

+****
 ![music-demo](images/music-rag-demo-v3.gif)

 - - - -